Buryats

 - Traditional Healers

-- Shamans and herbalists play a crucial role in traditional healing practices, offering remedies and spiritual guidance.
+- Shamans play a key role in addressing both physical and spiritual health issues.

 - Gender Roles In Healthcare